syntek-lang/docs/spec/modules.md

 ## Text Module

-A text module is a files that is not a Syntek, native, or data module.
+A text module is a file that is not a Syntek, native, or data module.
 This file is read as text and returned as a string.